5 Wood Flooring Vent Cover Options You Should Know About

 If you are going to install a beautiful hardwood floor, why use a cheap metal vent cover?
 They dent easily and stick out like a sore thumb.
-By investing a few extra dollars, you can install wood floor vent covers that add style and sophistication to any wood floor.
+By investing a few extra dollars, you can install wood floor vent covers that add style and sophistication to any hardwood floor.
 They will last for the life of the floor and create a unique finished look that no cheap builder vent can match.

 An excellent source for solid white oak vent covers is Easiklip.
-We build the vent covers from the actual flooring material, so they will perfectly match your hardwood flooring purchased from Easiklip.
+We build the vent covers from the actual hardwood flooring material, so they will perfectly match your hardwood flooring purchased from Easiklip.

 Easiklip vents have an air register attached to the bottom so you can adjust airflow manually and they are made in the "Self-rimming" style mentioned above.
-Of course, they are compatible with Easiklip’s 3/4” solid oak floors.
+Of course, they are compatible with Easiklip’s 3/4” solid oak hardwood floors.
 They can cover 3"x10" or 4"x10" vents.

 As an Amazon Associate, Easiklip Floors earns from qualifying purchases.
 This helps us provide more great blog content.
 Thank you for your support.